AuReMe/mpwt/README.rst

 --patho will launch PathoLogic inference on input folder.

---dat will create dat files and only move them inside the output folder.
+--dat will create BioPAX/attribute-value dat files.

 --md will move only the dat files inside the output folder.